TurboGears/tg2docs/docs/turbogears/objectdispatch.rst

   it will return where the controller is mounted.
 This is the url to call when you want to access that controller.
 * The ``mount_steps`` property of a controller.
-If statically mounted it will return the complete list of parents of that controller.
+If statically mounted it will return the dispatch path as ``(path_element, controller)`` pairs, including the mounted controller.

 In the case you are dispatching the request yourself, for example through a ``_lookup`` method, the ``mount_point`` and ``mount_steps`` informations won't be available.
 In this case you can rely on some other functions exposed by TG:

-* The ``tg.request.controller_state`` object keeps track of all the steps provided to dispatch the request.
+* The ``tg.request.dispatch_state`` object keeps track of the dispatch state for the request.
 * The ``tg.dispatched_controller()`` method when called inside a request will return the last statically mounted controller.
-  This can be useful to detect which controller finished the request dispatch using the ``_lookup`` method.
+  This can be useful to detect which static controller was reached before a ``_lookup`` method continued dispatch.
+Dynamic controllers returned by ``_lookup`` do not have mount point information unless you provide it yourself.

 The application ``RootController`` can usually be retrieved from ``tg.config['application_root_module'].RootController``